samirxay/MemeCoinTrade/README.md

 5. Deploy settings will be automatically configured by netlify.toml
 6. Click "Deploy site"

+Note: Static files (CSS, JS, images) are served directly by Netlify for better performance.

 ## Development Setup
 1. Clone the repository
 2. Make sure you have Python 3.11+ installed